openpathsampling/openpathsampling/docs/topics/creating_collective_variables.rst

 For a case like this, it may be better to wrap in the function using a :class:`.CoordinateFunctionCV`, since the it only depends on the coordinates.
-This can offer some improvements when using methods that involve path reversal (changing the direction of time).
+This can offer some small perfomance/storage improvements when using methods that involve path reversal (changing the direction of time).

 To test that your CV gives the result you expect, create a snapshot called ``snap`` and try: